rustls/rustls/README.md

 * Next release:
   - Planned: removal of unused signature verification schemes at link-time.
+  - *Breaking change*: internal buffers are now limited to 64 kB by default.
+Use `Connection::set_buffer_limit` to change the buffer limits to suit your application.
   - *Breaking API change*: PEM parsing now lives in the [rustls-pemfile crate](https://crates.io/crates/rustls-pemfile).
     This means `rustls::internals::pemfile` and `rustls::RootCertStore::add_pem_file` no longer exist.
   - *Breaking API change*: `ServerCertVerifier::verify_server_cert` and `ClientCertVerifier::verify_client_cert`